-This website will provide you with very useful information on the housing options available for graduate students at Princeton University.
+This website will provide you with useful information on the housing options available for graduate students at Princeton University.
 Please be sure to read this website thoroughly since it contains several policies and procedures that can impact your housing status at Princeton.

 Published by the Housing Office, Princeton University